Australis86/nga-db/README.md

 # National Gardening Association Plant Database Management Scripts

 This repository is a collection of scripts for working with the NGA Database.
-Use of the scripts with the NGA site requires an admin account with the NGA.

-## Accounts
+## Required Accounts

 Use of these scripts requires accounts to enable access to datasets and for modification of the NGA Plant Database.